jesstelford/many-small-components-sydjs-20180117/index.md

 ???

 - My creds
-- Started with games in 1998
+- Full stack
-- Frontend only for 5.5yrs
+- Frontend only for 6yrs
-- Domain for 2.5yrs
+- Domain for 3yrs

 Dad joke: